jguegant/tech.blog/content/C++/dense-hash-map.md

 You are able to reproduce a sort of dance to defeat any boss in your way.
 Speaking of which... what could be the final boss of C++?
 According to [Stephan T. Lavavej (STL)](https://twitter.com/stephantlavavej) this would be the [Floating-Point charconv of the C++17's standard](https://cppcon2019.sched.com/event/Sft8/floating-point-charconv-making-your-code-10x-faster-with-c17s-final-boss).
-While I wouldn't be able to beat this boss by myself, I can tackle a smaller boss: making a standard-compatible `unordered_map` from scratch.
+While I wouldn't be able to beat this boss by myself anytime soon, I can tackle a tiny boss: making a standard-compatible `unordered_map` from scratch.
 I would like to share with you how to beat this smaller boss by yourself!

 <center><img width=35% height=35% src="{filename}/images/dark-souls.webp" alt="Dark Souls"/></center>